MuhammadjonArabov/Weather/README.md

 ```bash
 pip install -r requarments.txt
 ```
-We create a .env package and copy all the code from .env.example and fill in our PostgreSQL data.
+We create a .env package and copy all the code from .env.example and fill in our PostgresSQL data.
 We run the migration
 ```bash
 python manage.py makemigrations